JGregoir/Titanic/README.md

 # Titanic

-My personnal anbalysis done on the first project of Udemy course "Learning Python for data analysis and visualization" based on Kaggle challenge.
+My personal analysis done on the first project of Udemy course "Learning Python for data analysis and visualization" based on Kaggle challenge.

 The dataset is explored to answer the following questions :